bruceravel/demeter/documentation/DPG/examples/methyltin.rst

 At lines 31-49, these two paths are parameterized and assigned to the dimethyl tin data.
 At lines 50 and 51, these two paths are cloned and assigned to the monomethyl tin data.
-The ``n`` attributes of the two cloned paths are set to 1 and 4 -- appropriate for the monomethyl tin trichloride.
+The ``n`` attributes of the two cloned paths are set to 1 and 4 |nd| appropriate for the monomethyl tin trichloride.

 This is a fairly simple fitting model that assumes that the tin-carbon